Call .NET Delegates in MATLAB

 character array, has a signature that matches the delInteger

 delegate.
-For example, the following command displays the !
+For example, this command displays the !

 character: